 The Corporation has a program contract with an independent contractor to provide services supporting the offset of the Participating States' CO2 budget trading programs through development of model application and submittal materials and model guidance, as defined in the program contract.
-The Corporation had agreements with an independent contractor to provide for supporting services with respect to its technical analysis and evaluation of the Participating States CO2 budget trading programs.
-The total expenses, labeled technical analysis and evaluation, for the years ended December 31, 2020 and December 31, 2019 were \$26,218 and \$7,056, respectively.
+The total expenses for the years ended December 31, 2021 and December 31, 2020 were \$126,470 and \$26,218, respectively.